kubernetes/community/sig-architecture/annual-report-2021.md

 **How does the group measure reviewer and approver bandwidth?
 Do you need help in any area now?
 What are you doing about it?**

+SIG Architecture owns very little code.
+The API review and Production Readiness Review projects do have reviewers and approvers for those specialized purposes.
+Each of those programs has a documented shadow program to add new reviewers and approvers.

 **Is there a healthy onboarding and growth path for contributors in your SIG?
 What are some activities that the group does to encourage this?
 What programs are you participating in to grow contributors throughout the contributor ladder?**

 **What programs do you participate in for new contributors?**

 **Does the group have contributors from multiple companies/affiliations?
 Can end users/companies contribute in some way that they currently are not?**

 Yes.
 Our chairs are from three different companies.
-We have many participants have many participants and subproject owners from those same companies and others.
+We have many participants and subproject owners from those same companies and others.

 ## Current initiatives and project health